 6. Children Get a Say

 Children that are over the ages of 12 get a say in what happens regarding child custody.
 The court considers their opinion and preferences along with the evidence gathered about both parents to determine the right course of action.

 A Texas Child Custody Attorney Can Help

 If you are considering divorce or have already separated and have kids, it is essential to have a family law attorney on your side.
-The next few months will be critical and will have a big impact on your life and your children’s lives and future.
-Contact us to ensure you have a child-friendly team working on your behalf and to gain the best possible outcome for you and your kids as you go through the divorce process in Texas.
+The next few months will be critical and will have a big impact on your and your children’s lives and future.
+Contact Alison Grant, Attorney at Law to ensure you have a child-friendly team working on your behalf and to gain the best possible outcome for your and your kids as you go through the divorce process.